Samsung/tizen-docs/docs/application/dotnet/guides/connectivity/webview.md

     You can [set the cookie policy and the storage](#cookie) for the cookie.

+- Executing JavaScript

+    You can [execute JavaScript code](#eval) on the context of the current WebView.

 - Finalizing WebView

     You can [shut down the WebView](#finalize) and clean up the resources.